persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-10-16-node-express-role-based-membership-system-email-notification.md

 <a href="https://users.persteenolsen.com" target="_blank">Try the demo...</a>

 A Membership System including User Registration and Forgot Password.
 Secured by HTTPS, CORS and Bcrypt.
-For Authentication a JWT is send with the Baerer schema in the Authorization Header.
+For Authentication JWT access Tokens are used securing the private routes of the Web API

 Made without any ORM framework like Sequelize

 <ul>
 <li><a href="https://github.com/persteenolsen/node-express-users-api" target="_blank">The Web API at GitHub</a></li>